Firearm malfunction: Stovepipe

-Double feed (Type 3 Malfunction)
+Double feed

 A double feed occurs when two rounds are picked up from the magazine and both are moved to be fed into the chamber at the same time.
 This is usually due to a bad magazine but can also be the result of a bad recoil spring.
+It can also occur as a consequence of incorrectly clearing a stovepipe jam.

 Out-of-battery ignition

 A firearm is "in-battery" when the slide/bolt is in the normal firing position.
 A firearm is "out-of-battery" when the slide/bolt/action is not fully seated in the normal firing position, typically because it did not cycle fully after firing (called "returning to battery").
 Most modern firearms are designed to not be capable of firing when significantly out-of-battery.
 As such, a firearm that is out-of-battery typically cannot be fired, which is why this is a type of firearm malfunction.

 A dangerous situation can occur when a chambered round fires when the firearm is out-of-battery (called an out-of-battery discharge).
 The cartridge casing is not sufficiently strong to contain the pressure of firing by itself; it relies on the walls of the chamber and the bolt face to help contain the pressure.
-When the firearm is out-of-battery, the round is not fully chambered, or the bolt face is not against the rear of the cartridge, and if the round is fired in this situation, the case will fail, causing high-pressure hot gasses, bits of burning powder, and fragments of the casing itself to be thrown at high speed from the firearm.
+When the firearm is out-of-battery, the round is not fully chambered, or the bolt face is not against the rear of the cartridge, and if the round is fired in this situation, the case will fail, causing high-pressure hot gases, bits of burning propellant, and fragments of the casing itself to be thrown at high speed from the firearm.
 This can be a serious hazard to the operator of the firearm and any bystanders.